4 People Shot At Willowbrook Metro Station, 3 Of Those Critically Injured

 WILLOW BROOK (CBSLA) – Four people were injured, three critically, in a shooting tonight at the Willowbrook/Rosa Parks Metro station.

-The fourth victim was taken to a hospital with minor injuries, according to the Los Angeles County Fire Department.READ MORE: On First Day Pfizer's Booster Available For Eligible Adults In LA County, Few Have Turned Up For The Shot
+The fourth victim was taken to a hospital with minor injuries, according to the Los Angeles County Fire Department.READ MORE: USC To Conduct Zero Waste Game Saturday Evening

 A witness to the shooting said the incident started with an argument.